Unlocking LLM Repair Capabilities Through Cross-Language Translation and Multi-Agent Refinement: Threats to Validity

 \textbf{Construct.} We primarily use Pass@10 for evaluation, which might not capture all repair aspects.
 To address this, we incorporate multiple additional ranking metrics to provide a more comprehensive assessment.
 Another threat comes from potential semantic inconsistencies introduced during translation.
 We mitigate this by validating the semantic consistency for both bug translation and fixed code back-translation through extensive test cases.

 \textbf{External.} We evaluate on a large number of bugs (xCodeEval), demonstrating effectiveness across 11 diverse programming languages and bug types.
 Furthermore, our significant improvements on less common languages like Rust suggest that the approach generalizes beyond mainstream languages.
 Our approach can also potentially be applied to repository-level codebases.
 The pipeline's design can also be extended to additional programming languages and models.
-To support open science, we have made our implementation publicly available at \url{https://github.com/stringing/LANTERN}.